 Kuraray has also established and operates the work-interval guidelines that states employees must take more than a certain number of hours as an interval (10 hours or more) between the end of the previous work day and the beginning of the next work day.

 ・Efforts to Promote Paid Holidays

-As a result of efforts to improve the rate of taking annual paid holidays, targeting 80% or more, we achieved a rate of 80.4% in fiscal 2020.
-Kuraray will continue its efforts to maintain and improve the rate in fiscal 2021 onward.
+As a result of efforts to improve the rate of taking annual paid holidays, targeting 80% or more, we achieved a rate of 85.0% in 2021.
+Kuraray will continue its efforts to maintain and improve the rate in 2022 onward.

 ・Initiatives at Overseas Bases

-Scheme for Management of Healthy Mind and Body
+Scheme for Management of Healthy Minds and Bodies

 ・Basic Policy for Occupational Health

 Based on the Kuraray Group Human Resource (HR) Policy, Kuraray has stipulated the Occupational Health Action Policy to promote occupational health promotion activities.
 The Director responsible for Administrative Unit, who is in charge of occupational health activities, attends the Central Council on Occupational Safety held every year, where attendees from both labor and management discuss the current situation and issues in occupational health activities, which are to be reflected in next year’s activities.